 When assigning the property, there may be a provision in the lease which requires the outgoing tenant to enter into an Authorised Guarantee Agreement (‘AGA’).
 An AGA essentially means that the outgoing tenant guarantees the new incoming tenant’s performance of the obligations contained in the lease.
 This means that if the new incoming tenant fails to perform the obligations in the lease, the Landlord can seek a remedy from the outgoing tenant under the AGA.

 The tenant may also wish to sublet the property, which is different from assignment in that the tenant still has obligations under the original lease.
-The tenant essentially creates a lease out of the current lease to a new sub-tenant.
+Subletting a commercial property essentially means that the tenant creates a lease out of the current lease to a new sub-tenant.
 Again, the Landlord will want to ensure that the sub-tenant will be in good financial standing to pay the rent, and therefore it is common to see a clause preventing the sub-letting of the whole without the written consent of the Landlord.

-The tenant will need to ensure that they are fully aware of the extent of their obligation to repair.
+It’s important that commercial tenants understand their responsibilities when it comes to repairing commercial property – this is something your solicitor can guide you through.
 They will need to ensure that the premises they are required to repair is clearly defined, so they are not left with an obligation to repair part of the premises which they do not use.
 This is even more particularly important when it is a lease of a part of a building.
 The wording of the clause is also important, as if there is an obligation to “keep” the property in repair, it also means that the tenant is required to put premises in repair even if they the premises is in disrepair at the date of the lease.
 In this case, the Tenant will need to seek to limit its obligation by reference to a schedule of condition.
 This will be photographic evidence of the condition of the premises at the date of the lease.